-ACLI President and CEO Dirk Kempthorne will receive an Honorary Doctorate of Administrative Science degree from his alma mater, the University of Idaho, on May 13.
+ACLI President and CEO Dirk Kempthorne received an Honorary Doctorate of Administrative Science degree from his alma mater, the University of Idaho, on May 13.
 Read more here, here, here and here.

 Governor Dirk Kempthorne was appointed president and CEO of the American Council of Life Insurers (ACLI) in November 2010 after an impressive career in public service.

 As president and CEO of ACLI, Governor Kempthorne is the chief representative and spokesman for the U.S. life insurance industry before Congress, the administration, in all state capitals and in the international arena.
 ACLI’s approximately 290 member companies represent 94 percent of industry assets in the United States.

 Governor Kempthorne’s focus is on the important role life insurers play in providing financial and retirement security to 75 million American families.
 His efforts help shape public policies that make it easier for families to manage risk and ensure they have protection, long-term savings and guaranteed income-for-life options in retirement.

 Governor Kempthorne also is president of the Global Federation of Insurance Associations (GFIA).
 GFIA represents 41 insurance trade associations from around the world on a broad range of issues affecting the international insurance industry.
 Governor Kempthorne has represented ACLI and GFIA in meetings before regulators and government officials from over 130 nations and many international organizations and international standard setters.